eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 - The attestation issuer generates a proof of age attestation and issues it to the user.

-- The user presents the attestation to a verifier of a relying party (content provider) when attempting to access age-restricted services.
+- The user presents the attestation to a verifier of a Relying Party (content provider) when attempting to access age-restricted services.

 - The verifier checks the validity of the attestation, referencing the trusted list to confirm the issuer’s